blackwoodseven/kubernetes-volume-backup/README.md

 ## Bugs or issues?
 There's probably a lot of issues we haven't run into yet, but if you do, please file an issue here on Github, and we will try to help you out.

+## Development
+Currently it's not possible to try out the project outside of Kubernetes, but you can execute unittests using:

+    docker-compose build
+    docker-compose run test